Building Scalable Video Understanding Benchmarks through Sports: Generating the dataset with

-In this section, we describe how we leverage \ASAP to build a long video understanding (\LVU) dataset from Cricket videos online.
-We first provide a brief overview of the sport and describe the corresponding web annotations used by \ASAP.
-Next, we describe a scalable approach for generating structured and compositional queries to evaluate \LVU.
-Finally, we discuss important statistics of the queries and cricket videos in \lcric.
+In this section, we describe how we leverage \ASAP to build a long video understanding (\LVU) dataset from Cricket videos.
+The \ASAP pipeline takes in videos of Cricket matches along with play-by-play commentary annotations from the web\footnote{\url{https://www.espncricinfo.com/}}.
+ASAP then aligns every video frame with the corresponding commentary annotation.
+Using the frame-aligned annotations produced by \ASAP, we describe a scalable approach for generating structured and compositional queries in Section \ref{sec:query_formation} to evaluate \LVU.
+Our \lcric dataset is a collection of Cricket videos with play-by-play annotations and a set of auto-generated queries.